JusticeDAO-LLC/complaint-generator/docs/APPLICATIONS.md

 - `optimization_llm_config`: optional provider-specific router overrides such as `base_url`, headers, timeouts, or nested routing settings.
 In the `/document` UI, the advanced JSON editor is merged with the simple router fields, and the simple fields win on conflicts.
 - `optimization_persist_artifacts`: stores the optimization trace through the IPFS adapter and surfaces the resulting CID in the response.

+When the `/document` UI is used, the generated preview also renders a compact optimization summary with router availability, router usage diagnostics, upstream optimizer metadata, stage-level provider selection, packet projection counts, initial/final critic review summaries, routed provider/model/source details, trace status, and section-history lines so operators can review the refinement loop without opening the raw JSON payload.

 Minimal TXT-only optimization request:

 ```json